jasmine/jasmine/before-and-after.html.md

 ---
   layout: default
-  title: Before and After a Jasmine Spec
+  title: Before and After a Spec
 ---

 #### beforeEach